n1ru4l/graphql-live-query/packages/in-memory-live-query-store/README.md

 ### `InMemoryLiveQueryStore`

-The `InMemoryLiveQueryStore` can be used to register a live query.
+A `InMemoryLiveQueryStore` instance  tracks, invalidates and re-executes registered live query operations.

 The store will keep track of all root query field coordinates (e.g. `Query.todos`) and global resource identifiers (e.g. `Todo:1`).
-The store can than be notified to re-execute live query operations that select a given root query field or resource identifier via the `invalidate` method with the corresponding resource identifier or field coordinates.
+The store can than be notified to re-execute live query operations that select a given root query field or resource identifier by calling the `invalidate` method with the corresponding values.

 A resource identifier is composed out of the typename and the actual resolved id value separated by a colon, but can be customized.
 For ensuring that the store keeps track of all your query resources you should always select the `id` field on your object types.
 The store will only keep track of fields with the name `id` and the type `ID!` (`GraphQLNonNull(GraphQLID)`).

 ```ts
 import { InMemoryLiveQueryStore } from "@n1ru4l/in-memory-live-query-store";